MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 ## Customer Card Page Extension Object

 The following code extends the Customer Card page display the `Reward ID` field.
-The code also adds an action to open.
+The code also adds an action to open the Rewards List page.

 ```
 pageextension 50100 "Customer Card Ext" extends "Customer Card"